Paul Nicholls (actor): Personal life

-Nicholls married Chantal Brown in 2008.
-They divorced in 2015.
+From 2008 to 2015, Nicholls was married to Chantal Brown.

 In July 2017, Nicholls was badly injured while on holiday in Thailand after falling from a waterfall in Ko Samui.
 As his mobile phone was broken, he was left stranded at the bottom of the waterfall for three days, and only rescued by volunteer rescuers, police and medics after locals alerted police to the motorcycle he had travelled on, which lay abandoned nearby.
 He was later taken to hospital, suffering from broken legs and a shattered knee.
 Nicholls' agent said he was "recovering well".

 In May 2021, Nicholls revealed that he suffered a stroke in 2018.
 The stroke caused him to experience deep depression, which led to him becoming addicted to dihydrocodeine and cocaine throughout 2020.
 He confirmed that he was attending Narcotics Anonymous meetings and was glad to be in recovery, stating that if he were to relapse again, he "would die".